-84. Nothing is an offence which is done by a person who, Act of a perat the time of doing it by reason of unsoundness of mind, is sound mind incapable of knowing the nature of the act, or that he is doing what is either wrong or contrary to law.
+84. Nothing is an offence which is done by a person who, at the time of doing it by reason of unsoundness of mind, is incapable of knowing the nature of the act, or that he is doing what is either wrong or contrary to law.